v2fly/v2fly-github-io/docs/en_US/config/dns.md

 V2Ray has a built-in DNS server, which has two main purposes: matching routing rules according to the IP resolved from a domain, and traditional DNS function—resolving the target address to connect.

 :::tip
 Due to the complexity of DNS protocol, V2Ray only supports basic IP query function (A and AAAA records).
+The CNAME records will be resolved again until DNS returns A or AAAA records.
 In order to have a complete DNS experience, you may want to use an dedicated DNS serverware, such as [CoreDNS](https://coredns.io), together with V2Ray's builtin DNS features.
 :::

 :::warning